 Director: DAUTRY-VARSAT Alice

-The research of this unit is focused on the mechanisms of entry and intracellular fate of some key receptors of the immune system and of intracellular bacteria, the Chlamydia.
+The research of this unit is focused on the mechanisms of entry and intracellular fate of some key receptors of the immune system, the T lymphocyte antigen receptor and the receptors of a cytokine, the interleukin 2, and of intracellular bacteria, the Chlamydia.
 These bacteria are mainly responsible for pneumopathies, sexually transmitted diseases and blindness.

-Membrane receptors bind their extracellular ligand and the ligand-receptor complexes are then endocytosed.
-Receptors and ligands are then sorted in membrane compartments towards an intracellular location, degradation or recycling.
+Membrane receptors bind their extracellular ligand and the ligand-receptor complexes are endocytosed.
+Receptors and ligands are then sorted in membrane compartments towards degradation or recycling.
 Endocytosis leads to changes in the expression, function and localisation of membrane components.

 Receptor-mediated endocytosis through clathrin-coated pits and vesicles has been by far the most thoroughly investigated.
 Receptor-ligand complexes concentrate in coated pits which invaginate to form coated vesicles that bud from the plasma membrane and rapidly loose their coat.
 These vesicles then fuse with intracellular compartments named endosomes.
 However, in the recent years, it has appeared that there exist other internalization pathways.